 Sophie Gunnion Lasek

-Sophie is a vibrant dramatherapist.
+Sophie (she/her) is a vibrant dramatherapist.
 She specialises in low self esteem, attachment and developing self-compassion.
 She has worked for adult mental health NHS services as well as in schools working with staff and pupils.
 She has a passion for enabling people to discover their potential.
 Sophie has experience with a range of needs including anxiety, low mood, grief, loss, trauma and relational issues.

 BADth, MA, HCPC

-Mycah’s clinical practice has had a broad focus including childhood adversity, schizophrenia, mutism, anxiety, stress, trauma and depression.
+Mycah’s (he/him) clinical practice has had a broad focus including childhood adversity, schizophrenia, mutism, anxiety, stress, trauma and depression.
 His practice supports the development of confidence, esteem and a stronger sense of self.
 He encourages the opportunity for people to explore and gain greater awareness and understanding of themselves, situations and relationships.

 MA, HCPC, BADth